 Overall, the site is a highly modified area of cleared/regenerating land with a dominant component of introduced species.
 Common introduced species include Dactylis glomerata, Bromus diandrus, Lolium perenne, and Trifolium repens.
 In the area north of the WCPA, the native component is still prevalent in places, with the native wallaby grass Rytidosperma setaceum dominating (Plate 1).
 The changes in the area occur at too small a scale to apply meaningful TASVEG mapping units to express this change.
-Regardless, the areas that have more introduced species may be best mapped as the TASVEG unit agricultural land (FAG), while wallaby grass complex (GCL).
+Regardless, the areas that have more introduced species may be best mapped as the TASVEG unit agricultural land (FAG), while wallaby grass dominated areas more resemble a disturbance-induced lowland grass complex (GCL).